30 credit hours

 - If you earn the Bilingual endorsement, you will automatically earn the ESL endorsement as well, without needing to complete additional courses.

-This concentration also prepares you to seek the Illinois Gateways to Opportunity Early Care and Education (ECE) Level 5 Credential through the Entitled Route.
-To earn this credential, you will need to complete the appropriate Gateways applications and provide documentation of professional experiences and contributions.
+This concentration prepares you to seek the Illinois Gateways to Opportunity Early Care and Education Credential, Levels 2-5, through the Entitled Route.
+To earn the credential, you will need to complete the appropriate Gateways application and provide documentation of your academic and professional experiences.
+Requirements, timing and related costs may vary.